lukefisher03/ripple/README.md

 git clone --recurse-submodules https://github.com/lukefisher03/ripple
 ```

-#### Using the Dockerfile
+#### Using Docker Compose

 The `Dockerfile` uses a multistage Alpine Linux build.
-The first stage compiles the binary and the second produces the final image with just the binary and dependencies.
+The first stage compiles and the second produces the final image with just the binary and dependencies.

 In this example, I'm using Podman with compose, but the docker commands are very similar.

-Run this to stand build/pull images and stand up the container.
+Run this to build/pull images and stand up the container.
 The `-d` flag is required to run the container in detached mode.
 Include the `--build` flag if you need to rebuild the images.

 ```bash
 podman compose up -d